 GeneCards Summary for P2RY2 Gene

-P2RY2 (Purinergic Receptor P2Y, G-Protein Coupled, 2) is a Protein Coding gene.
-Diseases associated with P2RY2 include lacrimal apparatus disease and dry eye syndrome.
-Among its related pathways are Signaling by GPCR and GPCR Pathway.
+P2RY2 (Purinergic Receptor P2Y2) is a Protein Coding gene.
+Diseases associated with P2RY2 include cystic fibrosis and lacrimal apparatus disease.
+Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled purinergic nucleotide receptor activity.
-An important paralog of this gene is PTAFR.
+An important paralog of this gene is GPR183.